The Sprouts curriculum puts nature and art at the forefront of our play.

 seasons of study

 You may notice that there are several things that are not specifically covered in our Sprouts curriculum – namely academic skills.
 As Early Childhood Educators, we believe that childhood is a special time during which our core values take root.
 At no other point in life are humans so invested in the wonders of our Earth and at no other time do those wonders have the same impact.
-[Read more about the benefits of Nature School here.]
 Learning about life through discovery of nature is the foundation of childhood – and there is plenty of time for academics later.
-You can read more about this in our philosophy.
+You can read more about our methods in our philosophy.